 Are you plugged into online opportunities?

-As an independent specialty retailer, you've earned that name because you've elected to specialize in a given category; in this case, outdoor living products.
+AS AN independent specialty retailer, you've elected to specialize in a given category - in this case, outdoor living products.

 As a result, in choosing to sell outdoor products, you've identified your niche and hopefully are the expert in this segment within your trading area.